Updated: Jul 3

-I’ve talked about how using food to treat separation anxiety can interfere in the process and isn’t a good choice.
+I’ve talked about how using food to treat separation anxiety can interfere in the the separation anxiety training process and process and isn’t a good choice.
 But that doesn’t mean you can’t give your dog treats and food toys at other times as a form of enrichment!

 Kongs are pricy, but they are a good investment because they are virtually indestructible and will last a long time.
 I had a Kong that I purchased for my first dog that lasted for almost 20 years!

 Dogs natural behaviors include chewing, licking, and working to get food from difficult spaces.
 A food stuffed Kong is a great way to provide your dog the opportunity to practice these natural behaviors.
 Research shows that when dogs are allowed to practice their natural behaviors, they are less likely to experience stress and anxiety.
 It also reduces the likelihood of unwanted behaviors that can develop when a dog’s needs aren’t being met.